MaximilianMcC/2D-Portal/README.md

 | Weight/mass     | Kilograms |

 ## `GameObject` class
 `GameObject` is a class that is supposed to be extended.
 All game objects are updated and rendered once every frame.
 They also have a start method that is called a single time when the game starts.
+Every frame their bounds gets set if the base Update is called.